 Peeing when you sneeze or laugh is NOT a normal part of pregnancy or postpartum.
 Yes, many women experience incontinence, so you are not alone if you are dealing with this.
 However, you are by no means doomed to live with a pee squirt with every sneeze for the rest of your life.

 Another quick diastasis test is to fake cough.
 Did you feel you abs go out or in?
 If they went out – you need to learn to use your muscles differently.
 What about your pelvic floor?
 Did it go down and out or up and in?
 You want to learn an up and in motion to protect your body during pregnancy and postpartum.

 If your diastasis recti is severe, it is possible not just to leak, but to have total incontinence when you run, when you jump or simply every time you need to go.
 It is also possible to have fecal incontinence.
 If you are experiencing this, panty liners and carrying a change of clothes does not have to be on your mind for the rest of your life.
 These are symptoms of diastasis recti that can usually be healed.

-5. It hurts when you have sex, in a way that it just didn’t before.
+5. It hurts when you have sex.

 Your body is designed to have pleasurable sex.
 Painful penetration may be a sign that your organs have shifted around due to separated abs or pelvic floor prolapse.

 It’s easy to get down on your body if you are not able to enjoy sex and have fun like you used to.
-Painful sex definitely takes a toll on relationships.
-In fact, you can read more about how pelvic floor health is mental health here.

 “Healing hurts.
 If you break your leg, there is no stage in the healing process when your leg feels better than it does after it has healed.
 There is pain and itching and loss of strength.
 From the moment your leg is broken, it continues to feel bad … until, gradually, it starts to feel less bad.
 It’s appropriate that it hurts.”